Michael Richards in his studio in Miami Beach, Winter 1998. Courtesy of Carolyn Swiszcz.

 Tuesday, September 14, 7:00 PM

-The event title is inspired by Professor Jakeya Caruthers who—in an introduction to the 2019 symposium session on Michael Richards, Art and Its Afterlives—poignantly noted: “Thinking on the fragmented archive of an artist whose impact is often overshadowed by the spectacular terms of his death, this panel marks Michael Richards work present and possible, a living articulation of the past/future thought, a past too easily reduced to being belated, final, or un-alive, a mistake Saidiya Hartman cautiously warns us against in Venus in Two Acts.”
+The event title is inspired by Professor Jakeya Caruthers who—in an introduction to the 2019 Stanford symposium session on Michael Richards, Art and Its Afterlives—poignantly noted: “Thinking on the fragmented archive of an artist whose impact is often overshadowed by the spectacular terms of his death, this panel marks Michael Richards work present and possible, a living articulation of the past/future thought, a past too easily reduced to being belated, final, or un-alive, a mistake we remedy through our ongoing relation to these works and their critical meaning.”

 Dawn Dale is Michael Richards’ cousin, the caretaker of his art, and the steward of his estate.